Skip to content

 Trauma-informed Approach

-Trauma-informed design principles were implemented throughout the project to ensure that the Shelter would be a safe and comfortable space for people to get back on their feet.
+Trauma-informed design principles were implemented throughout the project to ensure that the Shelter is a safe and comfortable space for people to get back on their feet.
 Easy wayfinding and clear circulation informed both the layout of the site as well as the interiors.
 Wide corridors, no dead ends, and multiple exits support safety for staff and guests.
 The color palette is comprised of cool tones to provide a calming space, and windows provide natural light.
-Outside, lush landscaping was thoughtfully designed to create open places for gathering as well as more private, quiet spaces for respite.
+Outside, lush landscaping was thoughtfully planted to create open places for gathering as well as more private, quiet spaces for respite.
 Large trees create a wooded feel in an urban environment.

 How do I become an architect?
 What is the difference between Architecture and Engineering?
 Can I job shadow an architect for a day?
 How do architects turn designs into buildings?
 Can I tour your office with my child?
 What roles can I perform in architecture?
 How do I know if architecture is the field for me?
 Would an architect speak to my class about architecture?
 What degrees do I need to be an architect?